mikependon/RepoDB.NET/pages/releases/core.md

 - Initial support of RepoDb.PostgreSql.
 - Added `IsPreparable` Property for `IDbSetting`.
-- Removed the `basedOnFields` logic when extracting the `DbDataReader`.
+- Removed the `basedOnFields` logic when extracting the [DbDataReader](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbdatareader?view=net-6.0).
 - [InsertAll](/operation/insertall): Parsed the first entity property fields if the `fields` argument is not defined.
 - Enhancement: Introduce the `BaseDbSetting` class to cater a uniform `HashCode` generator. #369
 - Adhoc: Sealed and exposed the `DbSettings`, `DbHelpers` and the `DbStatementBuilders` classes.